ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Abstract

 \section{Abstract}

 Understanding and decoding brain activity into visual representations is a fundamental challenge at the intersection of neuroscience and artificial intelligence.
-While EEG-based visual decoding has shown promise due to its non-invasive, low-cost nature and millisecond-level temporal resolution, existing methods are limited by their reliance on flat neural representations that overlook the brain's inherent visual hierarchy.
-In this paper, we introduce ViEEG, a biologically inspired hierarchical EEG decoding framework that aligns with the Hubel-Wiesel theory of visual processing.
-ViEEG decomposes each visual stimulus into three biologically aligned components-contour, foreground object, and contextual scene-serving as anchors for a three-stream EEG encoder.
-These EEG features are progressively integrated via cross-attention routing, simulating cortical information flow from V1 to IT to the association cortex.
-We further adopt hierarchical contrastive learning to align EEG representations with CLIP embeddings, enabling zero-shot object recognition.
-Extensive experiments on the THINGS-EEG dataset demonstrate that ViEEG achieves state-of-the-art performance, with 40.9\% Top-1 accuracy in subject-dependent and 22.9\% Top-1 accuracy in cross-subject settings, surpassing existing methods by over 45\%.
-Our framework not only advances the performance frontier but also sets a new paradigm for biologically grounded brain decoding in AI.
+While EEG visual decoding has shown promise due to its non-invasive, and low-cost nature, existing methods suffer from \textbf{Hierarchical Neural Encoding Neglect (HNEN)}—a critical limitation where flat neural representations fail to model the brain's hierarchical visual processing hierarchy.
+Inspired by the hierarchical organization of visual cortex, we propose \textbf{ViEEG}, a neuro-inspired framework that addresses HNEN.
+ViEEG decomposes each visual stimulus into three biologically aligned components—contour, foreground object, and contextual scene—serving as anchors for a three-stream EEG encoder.
+These EEG features are progressively integrated via cross-attention routing, simulating cortical information flow from low-level to high-level vision.
+We further adopt hierarchical contrastive learning for EEG-CLIP representation alignment, enabling zero-shot object recognition.
+Extensive experiments on the THINGS-EEG dataset demonstrate that ViEEG significantly outperforms previous methods by a large margin in both subject-dependent and subject-independent settings.
+Results on the THINGS-MEG dataset further confirm ViEEG's generalization to different neural modalities.
+Our framework not only advances the performance frontier but also sets a new paradigm for EEG brain decoding.